starburstdata/ps-sep-health-checker/README.md

 - Main Code - This cell has the code that iterates over the KPIs in the input json and executes the queries in starburst.
 Some important aspects of this cell are:
     - The code uses the trino python client and makes the connection using dbapi
-    - Key python modules needed are trino,csv,json,argparse,getpass,logging,datetime,pandas,matplotlib,numpy,dash,       plotly
+    - Key python modules needed are trino,csv,json,argparse,getpass,logging,datetime,pandas,matplotlib,numpy,dash,plotly
+        * Optional: you can use the requirements.txt to install the required modules using pip
+            * `pip install -U -r ./requirements.txt`

 - Cluster Health - Section that captures the following KPIs:
     - minutely cpu/memory usage over time (avg/median)